 -Neck Warmer or Scarf

 Yes!
-We can run up to four sleds at any one time!
+We can run up to 5 sleds at a time!

 Our tours directly support our Dogs.
 They help to feed, house, and care for the dogs that run as well as their retired companions who live out the rest of their days with us.
 A canceled tour without adequate notice can impact the circumstances and quality of care of our dogs.
 Please understand that their well-being is our top priority!